Kubernetes Environments for Dremio

 - 16 CPUs and 128 GB of memory, hence, a

-is a good option, offering a CPU-to-memory ratio of 1:8.
-In the Helm charts, this results in 15 CPUs and 120 GB of memory allocated to the Dremio pod. - 32 CPUs and 128 GB of memory, hence, a
+r8gd.4xlargeorStandard_E16ds_v5is a good option.
+In the Helm charts, this results in 14 CPUs and 120 GB of memory allocated to the Dremio pod.
+This is the standard configuration. - 32 CPUs and 128 GB of memory, hence, a

-is a good option, offering a CPU-to-memory ratio of 1:4 for high-concurrency workloads.
+m8gd.8xlargeorStandard_E32ds_v5is a good option.
 In the Helm charts, this results in 30 CPUs and 120 GB of memory allocated to the Dremio pod.
+This configuration is geared for high-throughput workloads.

 Catalog is made up of 4 key components: Catalog Service, Catalog Server, Catalog External, and MongoDB.
 Search has one key component, OpenSearch.